COVID-19 pandemic produces some enrollment declines at Rowan-Cabarrus Community College - Salisbury Post

 The college is following safety guidelines set out by federal, state and local entities including the Centers for Disease Control and Prevention, N.C.
 Community College System and local health offices.

 The college never went fully online after restrictions began to be put in place during COVID-19.
-A select few courses, including law enforcement and emergency services training, were kept going and in person because they are required for emergency responders to renew their certifications.
+A select few courses, including law enforcement and emergency services training, were kept going and in-person because they are required for emergency responders to renew their certifications.

 The college will begin a second eight-week term on Oct.
 19, and new students can enroll in classes then as well.